Ume0344/kubernetes-volumes/README.md

 These are also used if we need to mount a local directory to container directory to store/retrieve config files or log files.

-Note: If we rae not using any robust and consistant storage solutions (aws s3), then we have to configure the storage to make it consistant and manage disaster recovery. i.e, if we are using local storage, then we have to configure local storages on all the nodes, so that if pod dies on one node and created on another node the storage is accessible.
+Note: If we are not using any robust and consistant storage solutions (aws s3), then we have to configure the storage to make it consistant and manage disaster recovery. i.e, if we are using local storage, then we have to configure local storages on all the nodes, so that if pod dies on one node and created on another node the storage is accessible.

 ### Persistant Volume
 A kubernetes resource.

 ### Persistent Volume Claims
 An abstraction over persistent volumes.
 Whenever, PVC is created, it matches the requirement with available PV.
-If it does not find any PV according to requirements, it dynamically proviison the PV.
+If it does not find any PV according to requirements, it dynamically provision the PV.

 ### Manifest files for Volumes
 1- Create a pvc for application (databases) like in mysql-pvc.yaml